shellhub-io/shellhub-io.github.io/docs/cloud/managing-firewall-rules.md

+!!! info "NOTE"
+	This feature is only available in [ShellHub Cloud](https://shellhub.io).

 ShellHub provides flexible firewall for filtering SSH connections.
 It gives a fine-grained control over which SSH connections reach the devices.